Will Smith Player Props: Dodgers vs. Rockies

-After going 1-for-4 with a home run and an RBI in his most recent game, Will Smith and the Los Angeles Dodgers take on the Colorado Rockies (who will start Ryan Feltner) at 10:10 PM ET on Monday.
+Will Smith -- 1-for-4 with a home run and an RBI in his last game -- will be in action for the Los Angeles Dodgers versus the Colorado Rockies, with German Marquez on the hill, on April 4 at 10:10 PM ET.

-In his last game, he hit a home run while going 1-for-4 against the Diamondbacks.
+In his most recent game, he hit a home run while going 1-for-4 against the Diamondbacks.

 Will Smith Game Info & Props vs. the Rockies